abitdrag/Monitor-Ethereum-Blockchain/README.md

 5. Put your etherscan key in *settings.ini* file
 6. Change your log file from *settings.ini* file.
 The file *logger.py* handles logs.

 The headers and proxies are important to make huge number of requests on many accounts.
 They will be used in *monitor.py* to generate requests.
 The forwarding of messages on Telegram is handled by *telegram_messenger.py* file.
-If you can afford to purchase many proxies then you can avoid using fake cookies.
+If you can afford to purchase many proxies then you can avoid using multiple cookies.